9 Unusual Places You Probably Didn’t Know Existed

 Ballooning-Over-Bagan-Must-Do

-The Temples of Angkor Wat in Cambodia is one of the most well known temple complexes in the world, but I’d argue that the lesser known temple of Bagan in Myanmar is more spectacular.
+The Temples of Angkor Wat in Cambodia is one of the most well known temple complexes in the world, but I’d argue that the lesser known temple of Bagan in Myanmar is more spectacular because of how spread out everything is and with a fraction of the tourists compared to Angkor Wat.
 At the height of the Burmese empire, there were over 10,000 Buddhist temples and pagodas.
 Today that number is somewhere closer to 4000, but no less impressive.
 From a hot air balloon or the top of a tall pagoda, you can watch the sun rise and light up an endless landscape of temples in every direction.
 Grab an e-bike and explore.
 You can go for miles and find temples with no one else around.

 If there is one travel book I’ve browsed through time and time again for inspiration, it’s this one: Make The Most Of Your Time On Earth.
 Buy it like right now and you won’t be disappointed.
 Have you been to any other strange or unusual places that I should know about?
 If so, do share in the comments below or shoot me an email.
 I’m constantly adding to my Bucket List.